-If you’re in the mood for pizza, our top recommendation in Peth would have to be Rossonero, which ranks amongst our 15 best pizza restaurants in the city.
-Each restaurant featured in our top 15 provides vegetarian-friendly options, making a popular choice for vegetarians in Peth.
-However, Rossonero offers vegan cheese as a substitute on its pizza menu so that vegan diners can also enjoy any of the vegetarian options.
+If you’re in the mood for pizza, our top recommendation in Perth would have to be Rossonero, which ranks amongst our 15 best pizza restaurants in the city.
+Each restaurant featured in our top 15 provides vegetarian-friendly options, making pizza a popular choice for vegetarians in Perth.
+However, Rossonero offers vegan cheese as a substitute on its standard pizza menu.
+This means that vegan diners can also enjoy any of the vegetarian options.
+Smart.

-All the sightseeing opportunities in Peth mean that you’ll probably end up doing a lot of walking.
+All the sightseeing opportunities in Perth mean that you’ll probably end up doing a lot of walking.
+But don’t worry.
 If you fancy a plant-based snack or sweet treat after all that exercise, you should check out the 15 best high tea experiences in Perth.

-It’s not difficult to find vegetarian and vegan options at cafes in Perth, but our favorite is Flora and Fauna.
-This cafe in Northbridge offers an entirely vegan menu featuring bite-sized cakes, scones, and vegan sausage rolls.
+It’s not difficult to find vegetarian and vegan options at cafes in Perth.
+But if you have to pick our favourite, it is Flora and Fauna.
+This cafe in Northbridge offers an entirely vegan menu featuring bite-sized cakes and scones.
+Even vegan sausage rolls!

-Even some of the more meat and seafood-based restaurants in Perth have options for vegetarian customers!
-Three of the best seafood restaurants in the area also serve vegetarian food, with one even catering to vegans, proving that you can enjoy a plant-based dining experience almost anywhere in Perth.
+Even some of the more meat and seafood-based restaurants in Perth have options for vegetarian customers.
+Three of the best seafood restaurants in the area also serve vegetarian food, with one even catering to vegans.
+It’s proof that you can enjoy a plant-based dining experience almost anywhere in Perth.

-In this ultimate guide to vegan and vegetarian eating in Australia, we’ve explored the plant-based dining options available across some of the continent’s largest and most populous cities.
+In this ultimate guide to vegan and vegetarian eating in Australia, we’ve explored the plant-based dining options available across some of the country’s largest and most populous cities.